UvA-FNWI/ThesisFair/README.md

 ```

 ## Reponse handling
-There are two level of errors.
-An **internal server error**, which will be indicated by the presence of the error key in the response.
+There are two levels of errors.
+An **internal server error**, will be indicated by the presence of the error key in the response.
 In this case nothing has been imported.
 The other type is an **import error** which signals that something is wrong with a specific line in the import file.
 Each row in the CSV will have a status object in the result array, below this has the JSON path `data.entity.import`.
 Import errors are returned by having a non-null error value in the status object.

 Example response: